-Figure 11.Dispersion relationship in cold magnetized plasma. (a) Complete dispersion relationship in cold magnetized plasma. (b) Region dominated by left-hand polarization. (c) Region where phase velocity is smaller than the speed of light in vacuum. (d) High-frequency and low-frequency regions.
+Figure 11.Dispersion relationship in cold magnetized plasma. (a) Complete dispersion relationship in cold magnetized plasma. (b) Region dominated by left-hand polarization. (c) Region where the phase velocity is smaller than the speed of light in vacuum. (d) High-frequency and low-frequency regions.